 Before we can start using conditional statements, however, we need to understand conditions.

 A condition is simply a bit of code that can produce a true or false answer.
 The easiest way to understand how conditions work in Python is to try out a few examples.
 The following example prints out the result of testing (or evaluating) a bunch of different conditions – some mathematical examples, some using string methods, and one for testing if a value is included in a list:

 print(3 == 5) print(3 > 5) print(3 <=5) print(len("ATGC") > 5) print("GAATTC".count("T") > 1) print("ATGCTT".startswith("ATG")) print("ATGCTT".endswith("TTT")) print("ATGCTT".isupper()) print("ATGCTT".islower()) print("V" in ["V", "W", "L"])

-If we look at the output, we can see use the line numbers to match up each condition with its result:
+If we look at the output, we can see that each of the conditions gives a true/false answer:

 False False True False True True False True False True